-Section 510 Right of Review (8 PYTC §2-1-510)
+Section 500 Right of Review (8 PYTC § 2-1-500)

-Any Applicant or Licensee has the right to request a review of any denial, suspension, or revocation of their License.
+Any applicant or licensee has the right to request a review of any denial, suspension, or revocation of their license.

-Section 520 Answer; Review of Adverse Licensing Decision (8 PYTC § 2-1-520)
+Section 510 Answer; Review of Adverse Licensing Decision (8 PYTC § 2-1-510)

 - (A) Respondents may file an answer to a letter of denial, suspension, or revocation with the Office within 20 days after service of the letter.
-In the answer the respondent must: - (1) State in short and plain terms their defenses to each claim asserted;

-- (2) Admit or deny the facts alleged in the complaint; - (3) State which allegations they are without knowledge or information sufficient to form a belief as to their truth.
-Such allegations shall be deemed denied; and - (4) Affirmatively set forth any matter which constitutes an avoidance or affirmative defense. - (B) In the answer, the respondent may demand a meeting with the Executive Director to contest the adverse licensing decision.
+In the answer the respondent must: - (1) State in short and plain terms his/her defenses to each claim asserted. - (2) Admit or deny the facts alleged in the complaint. - (3) State which allegations he/she is without knowledge or information sufficient to form a belief as to their truth.
+Such allegations shall be deemed denied. - (4) Affirmatively set forth any matter which constitutes an avoidance or affirmative defense. - (B) In the answer, the respondent may demand a meeting with the Executive Director to contest the adverse licensing decision.
 Failure to demand a meeting constitutes a waiver of that right. - (C) Upon written request for a hearing, the Executive Director shall schedule an informal meeting with the respondent to discuss the grievance.
 The Executive Director shall explain to the participant the basis for the adverse licensing decision and the information used to make such decision.
-The respondent may present any additional information which was not considered or wrongfully considered in the decision.
+The respondent may present any additional information which were not considered or wrongfully considered in the decision.
 The Executive Director will examine the additional information provided by the respondent and make a determination of whether the original decision is to be changed or not.
 The Executive Director shall submit the findings in writing to the respondent. - (D) Respondents may appeal the Executive Director's adverse licensing decision pursuant to Subchapter L below.

-Section 530 Applications for License after Denial (8 PYTC §2-1-530)
+Section 520 Applications for License after Denial (8 PYTC § 2-1-520)

-Any Person or Enterprise whose application has been denied is not eligible to apply again for a License, for at least one (1) year from the date of such denial, unless the Office advises that the denial is without prejudice as to delay in reapplication.
+Any Person or Enterprise whose application has been denied is not eligible to apply again for a license, for at least one year from the date of such denial, unless the Office advises that the denial is without prejudice as to delay in reapplication.

-Section 540 Application for License after Revocation (8 PYTC §2-1-540)
+Section 530 Application for License after Revocation (8 PYTC § 2-1-530)

-Following a decision by the Office to revoke a License, a succeeding Application for a tribal License shall not be entertained by the Office for a period of two (2) years from the date of the Office's decision to revoke.
+Following a decision by the Office to revoke a license, a succeeding application for a tribal license shall not be entertained by the Office for a period of two years from the date of the Office's decision to revoke.